rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

     quarkus build --no-tests
     ```

+1. We want to see custom metrics from the Quarkus app (they're exposed by the Quarkus micrometer plugin) so we can configure a Prometheus `ServiceMonitor` resource to watch for the applications label.

+    ```bash
+    cat << EOF | oc apply -f -
+    apiVersion: monitoring.coreos.com/v1
+    kind: ServiceMonitor
+    metadata:
+      labels:
+        k8s-app: microsweeper-monitor
+      name: microsweeper-monitor
+    spec:
+      endpoints:
+      - interval: 30s
+        targetPort: 8080
+        path: /q/metrics
+        scheme: http
+      selector:
+        matchLabels:
+          app.kubernetes.io/name: microsweeper-appservice
+    EOF
+    ```

 ## Review

 Let's take a look at what this command did, along with everything that was created in your cluster.
 Return to your tab with the OpenShift Web Console.
 If you need to reauthenticate, follow the steps in the [Access Your Cluster](../setup/3-access-cluster/) section.